XiaoMutt/python_is_a_feature/readme.md

 careful. *python_is_a_feature* summarizes the traps you may encounter.

 Python is evolving. *python_is_a_feature* uses python3.8.
-Some "features" may disappear in later version of python, but new exiting "features" may lead to new "traps".
+Some "features" may disappear in later version of python, but new "features" may lead to new "traps".
 Stay tuned!